GSA/digitalgov.gov/content/posts/2015-11-02-the-content-corner-the-joys-of-the-content-template.md

   - The Content Corner
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-400-featured-301-x-212-Website-wireframe-sketch-on-digital-tablet-screen-ronstick-iStock-Thinkstock-456037107.jpg" alt="Website wireframe sketch on digital tablet screen" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-400-featured-301-x-212-Website-wireframe-sketch-on-digital-tablet-screen-ronstick-iStock-Thinkstock-456037107.jpg" alt="Website wireframe sketch on digital tablet screen" caption="" >}}

 Many of us depend a great deal on subject matter experts (SMEs) to generate content that will eventually end up on our site.
 These are men and women that have critical knowledge to share with our audiences, and it is our job to make it match our various editorial and content guidelines.
 Using a simple tool called content templates can be very helpful in making our jobs as communicators and the SMEs&#8217; job as straightforward as possible.